Definition

 Now you simply make a very slight change to your person class to get the benefits of filtering:

-val name = new Property[String](null) with FilteredProperty
+class Person { val name = new Property[String](null) with FilteredProperty }

 Hopefully you are beginning to see the advantages here.
 In order to add functionality to your simply extend Property functionality to provide what you want and then mix it together in your resulting Property instance.
 Not only does this remove any need for boilerplate code, but it makes reading the source code for classes extremely easy as a single line of code describes the make-up of that property.